-The great thing about this national park is that there are small gorges and water pools to swim and chill out everywhere.
-Besides the major significant Kakadu waterfalls, there are hundreds of small rock pools and small gorges.
-Those are less-known places that you come across while hiking or from your tour guide.
+The great thing about this national park is that there are small gorges and swimming pools to chill out everywhere.
+Besides the major significant Kakadu waterfalls, there are hundreds of small rock pools and canyons.
+Those are less-known places you come across while hiking or from your tour guide.

 Kakadu Camping: setting up a campfire

 I had always dreamt of sitting at a campfire in the Australian bush.
 Looking for small wood and sticks is part and parcel of any camping adventure.
 We stopped along the road to the Kambolgie Campground and packed the vehicle full of dry tree branches that we used to lit up our campfire at the campsite.

 When we got back to the Kambolgie Campground, our appetite was big.
 Cooking at a campsite is good fun and something I enjoyed as an authentic Outback experience.
 That night we cooked basic food: vegetables, noodles, and meat.
 Here is one of our pasta dishes.

 After cooking our dinner at the campfire, the most relaxing part was watching the stars, enjoying the glowing flames soaring high and falling asleep in front of the fire.

 If camping is a must when travelling in the Australian Outback, the Australian swag is another thing you must try out to enjoy a Kakadu camping experience fully.
 I had camped before in Australia, but it was my first time sleeping in an Aussie Swag on a camping tour.
 Below, you can see the rolled-up swags in our Kakadu camping ground.